Lexington Winter Invitational

 Aniruddha Weling Paradigm

-I'm a parent of a debater and I've judged PF debates since the 2017-18 season.
+I'm a debater parent and I've judged PF debates for 3 years.
 My evaluation is based on a combination of flow, delivery, and clarity of thought.

 I'm an engineer/scientist by trade so I value logic and data-driven arguments and quality over quantity.
-Rather than overwhelming me with numbers or debate jargon, extend a few well-researched warrants through your crossfires into your summary and final focus with clearly articulated impact.
+Rather than overwhelming me with debate jargon, extend a few well-researched warrants through your crossfires into your summary and final focus with clearly articulated impact.

 Please speak slowly and clearly, and maintain civility and courtesy, especially during crossfires.
 If you'd like me to vote on a particular claim, be sure to include it with appropriate evidence in your summary and final focus.

 Above all, enjoy the debate and good luck!